wyattx05/metro/README.md

 ## Windows Phone Web UI

 ## Forked from 4rnv/metro

+### Goal
-### Make Launcher more functional, starting with it opening IOS apps and overtime make native apps for emulator
+## Make Launcher more functional, starting with it opening IOS apps and overtime make native apps for emulator.

 ### Original Features before Forked: